 Can Frozen Cranberries be Used in This Recipe?

 Yes, but if you use frozen, you will need to add a little extra arrowroot starch to account for the extra moisture they will release (full details are in the recipe below).

 No, you don't have to use them.
 Ramekins are great for making individual sized desserts, but not necessary.
 You may also make this recipe in an 8 x 8 baking dish.

 What Kind of Coconut Oil Should be Used?

 I have tested with both refined and extra virgin coconut oil and both results were great, but note that if you use the extra virgin, your crumble will have a slight coconut flavour.

-You can enjoy your dessert plain or with coconut whipped cream or vegan vanilla ice cream.
+You can enjoy your dessert plain, with coconut whipped cream or with a scoop of vegan vanilla ice cream.

 - Coconut Peach Blueberry Crisp

 You can help others to find this recipe by pinning it to one of your food boards on Pinterest.
 Click here to pin it now!